Rita Simons

-Rita Joanne Simons (born 10 March 1977) is an English actress and singer from London.
-She is best known for playing Roxy Mitchell in the BBC soap opera EastEnders from 2007 to 2017, when her character was killed-off, alongside her on screen character's sister Ronnie Mitchell (Samantha Womack).
-For her performance on the show Simons received many accolades, including the 2008 National Television Award for Most Popular Newcomer.
+Rita Joanne Simons (born 10 March 1977) is an English actress and singer.
+After beginning her career as a member of the short-lived girl group Girls@Play, she became best known for portraying the role of Roxy Mitchell in the BBC soap opera EastEnders from 2007 to 2017, when her character was killed-off, alongside her on-screen character's sister Ronnie Mitchell (Samantha Womack).
+For her performance on the show Simons received many accolades, including the 2008 National Television Award for "Most Popular Newcomer".

-On 12 November 2018, Simons was confirmed to be participating in that year's series of I'm a Celebrity...Get Me Out of Here!.
-She was the fourth to be eliminated on 4 December 2018.
+Outside of EastEnders, Simons has appeared as contestant on the eighteenth series of I'm a Celebrity...Get Me Out of Here! and has appeared in various theatre productions.
+In 2024, she joined the cast of the Channel Four soap opera Hollyoaks as Marie Fielding.